sap-tutorials/Tutorials/tutorials/spa-create-automation/spa-create-automation.md

 ---

 ## Prerequisites
+  - A windows machine
+  - If you are using a MAC, please install a VDI
   - [Install and Setup the Desktop Agent](spa-setup-desktop-agent)
   - Complete the mission: [Build Your First Business Process with SAP Process Automation](mission.sap-process-automation)